 - We ask that all clients (where possible) use the toilet before arriving for their appointment, and reserve the onsite toilet for urgencies.

 - As a courtesy we ask all clients who contract any of the above symptoms and/or receive COVID-19 testing with presumptive or confirmed cases within 14 days of receiving a service at our location to voluntarily notify us so that we can self-monitor and receive testing ourselves.
-This is a voluntary request only.
+This is a voluntary request only and not a requirement.

 - All consultations will be conducted virtually and online as far as it is possible.